 – Proverbs 16:16 (ESV)

 The world measures success in money and status.
 God measures it in wisdom.
-A person who understands how to love well, forgive freely, and choose rightly has something no salary can buy.
+A person who understands how to love well, forgive freely, and choose rightly has something no salary can buy, reflecting wisdom that forms the whole life.

 “Blessed is the one who finds wisdom, and the one who gets understanding, for the gain from her is better than gain from silver and her profit better than gold.”